 The price includes the following:

-- One-to-one tuition and critique session.
+- One-to-one in-depth tuition covering camera settings and composition.

 The price does NOT include the following: